MarkHershey/docs/docs/dev/git.md

 - **`GitHub`** is an online hosting service for your git repositories.

-#### Long version:
+#### Longer version:
 - **`Git`** is open-source software that helps you manage code versions, keep track of file changes.
 You can interact with `git` using CLI (Command Line Interface), meaning you type in git commands in your shell/ terminals.
 Alternatively, you can choose to use a third-party GUI (Graphical User Interface) from [here](https://git-scm.com/downloads/guis/).

-- **`GitHub`** is an online platform developed by a company and then acquired by Microsoft in 2018.
+- **`GitHub`** is an online platform developed by Logical Awesome LLC and then acquired by Microsoft in 2018.
 GitHub, the platform, provides free hosting service for git repositories, which usually contains code or text files.
-It also enables collaboration on projects, since the repository is hosted on the cloud, teams can collaborate on the project repository from different locations.
-GitHub is an online service that is built around git, making git more convenient and powerful for programmers especially teams.
+It also enables collaboration on projects, since the repository is hosted on the cloud, teams can synchronize and collaborate on the project repository from different locations.
+GitHub also build services around git like GitHub Actions for CI/CD, making git more powerful for software engineering projects.

 ## Install Git

-#### For macOS:
+#### macOS

 Just run the following command in your terminal to check your git version, it will prompt you to install Git if you don't have it.